vcbcmf/vcbcmf/README.md

 # Code usage

-The code in this directory reproduces the results of the paper Estimating Heterogeneous Causal Mediation Effects with Bayesian Decision Tree Ensembles by Ting and Linero (2023).
+The code in this directory reproduces the results of the paper Estimating Heterogeneous Causal Mediation Effects with Bayesian Decision Tree Ensembles.
 This directory is organized with function definitions in the `lib/` folder and scripts to reproduce figures in the `src/` directory.
 The files in `src/` are organized such that one simply needs to run the files in alphabetical order to reproduce all of the results in the paper.
 So, for